ntumlgroup/simpleautodiff/readme.md

 ```
 Everyone can refer to our materials for plain illustrations of the implementation.

-## Download:
+## Download and Environments:

 ## Document and Slides
-The document and slides can be found at [].
+For those who are interested in learning how to implement, we provide document and slides at [].
 These materials introduce basic concepts and focus on implementation.
-We first explain why we need a computational graph to apply the chain rule.
-Then, we illustrate how to design nodes and use them to construct the graph.
-With the graph, the implementation of the forward mode is discussed.

 ## Lectures:
 The video of lecture can be found at [].